 After several rejections, Victoria became involved to eliminate what she viewed as unsuitable possibilities.
 Victoria arranged a meeting with Princess Helene Friederike, the daughter of Georg Viktor, Prince of Waldeck-Pyrmont.
 Leopold and Helena were married on 27 April 1882 at St George's Chapel at Windsor Castle.
 In 1883, their first child a daughter, Alice, (christened Alice Mary Victoria Augusta Pauline) was born to the couple, followed by a son, Charles Edward (Charles Edward George Albert Leopold) born on 19 July 1884, who completed their family.

-In February 1884, Leopold went to Cannes on the orders of his doctos, due to joint pain he suffered, a common symptom of haemophilia, he always found the English winter climate in England difficult.
+In February 1884, Leopold went to Cannes on the order of his doctor, due to joint pain he suffered, a common symptom of haemophilia, he always found the English winter climate in England difficult.
 His wife, Helena, who was pregnant at the time, remained in England.

 Helena, Duchess of Albany survived her husband by 38 years, dying in 1922.
 Leopold's daughter, Princess Alice of Albany married her second cousin once-removed, Prince Alexander of Teck, (the brother of Queen Mary, consort of George V) on 10 February 1904, at St George's Chapel, Windsor.
-The haemophilia gene is carried on the X chromosome, and is generally passed through female descent, Any daughter of a haemophiliac is therefore a carrier of the gene.
-Leopold's daughter Alice passed the haemophilia gene to her son Rupert Cambridge, Viscount Trematon, who like his grandfather, died of an intracerebral hemorrhage as a result of a car crash which occured in France on 15 April 1928.
+The haemophilia gene is carried on the X chromosome and is generally passed through female descent, Any daughter of a haemophiliac is, therefore, a carrier of the gene.
+Leopold's daughter Alice passed the haemophilia gene to her son Rupert Cambridge, Viscount Trematon, who like his grandfather, died of an intracerebral haemorrhage as a result of a car crash that occurred in France on 15 April 1928.